Ex-Proud Boys leader Tarrio guilty of Jan. 6 sedition plot

 Over the course of two Oath Keepers trials, Rhodes and five other members were convicted of seditious conspiracy for what prosecutors said was a separate plot to forcibly halt the transfer of presidential power from Trump to Biden.
 Three defendants were acquitted of the sedition charge, but convicted of obstructing Congress’ certification of Biden’s electoral victory.

-The Justice Department has yet to disclose how much prison time it will seek when the Oath Keepers are sentenced next month.
+The Justice Department has yet to disclose how much prison time it will seek when the Oath Keepers are sentenced later this month.